abishekrider/Free-Security-eBooks/README.md

 A curated list of free Security and Pentesting related E-Books available on the Interneihbdzesd ghvhgytcv
 If you want to contribute to this list (please do), send a pull request.
-All contributors will be recognized and appreciated.
+All contributors will be recognized and appreciatjn

 #### Disclaimer: The contributor(s) cannot be held responsible for any misuse of the data.
 This repository is just a collection of URLs to download eBooks for free.
 Download the eBooks at your own risks.